Christianity in the Roman Africa province: The Arab Conquest and decline

 Local Catholicism came under pressure when the Muslim fundamentalist regimes of the Almoravids and especially the Almohads came into power, and the record shows persecutions and demands made that the local Christians of Maghreb were forced to convert to Islam.
 Reports still exist of Christian inhabitants and a bishop in the city of Kairouan around 1150 – a significant report, since this city was founded by Arab Muslims around 680 as their administrative center after their conquest.
 A letter from the 14th century shows that there were still four bishoprics left in North Africa, admittedly a sharp decline from the over four hundred bishoprics in existence at the time of the Arab conquest.
 The Almohad Abd al-Mu'min forced the Christians and Jews of Tunis to convert in 1159.
 Ibn Khaldun hinted at a native Christian community in 14th century in the villages of Nefzaoua, south-west of Tozeur.
-They paid the jizuah and had some people of Frankish descent among them.
+They paid the jizya and had some people of Frankish descent among them.
 Berber Christians continued to live in Tunis and Nefzaoua in the south of Tunisia until the early 15th century, and "[i]n the first quarter of the fifteenth century, we even read that the native Christians of Tunis, though much assimilated, extended their church, perhaps because the last of the persecuted Christians from all over the Maghreb had gathered there."

-Another group of Christians who came to North Africa after being deported from Islamic Spain were called the Mozarabic.
+Another group of Christians who came to North Africa after being deported from Islamic Spain were called the Mozarabs.
 They were recognised as forming the Moroccan Church by Pope Innocent IV.
-Another phase of Christianity in Africa began with the arrival of the Portuguese in the 15th century.
-After the end of Reconquista, the Christian Portuguese and Spanish captured many ports in North Africa.

 In June 1225, Honorius III issued the bull Vineae Domini custodes, which permitted two friars of the Dominican Order, named Dominic and Martin, to establish a mission in Morocco and look after the affairs of Christians there.
 The Bishop of Morocco, Lope Fernandez de Ain, was made the head of the Church of Africa, the only church officially allowed to preach in the continent, on 19 December 1246 by Pope Innocent IV.
 Innocent IV asked the emirs of Tunis, Ceuta and Bugia to permit Lope and Franciscian friars to look after the Christians in those regions.
 He thanked Caliph al-Sa'id for granting protection to the Christians and requested to allow them to create fortresses along the shores, but the Caliph rejected that request.

 The bishopric of Marrakesh continued to exist until the late 16th century and was borne by the suffragans of Seville.
 Juan de Prado had attempted to re-establish the mission but was killed in 1631.
 Franciscan monasteries continued to exist in the city until the 18th century.

+Another phase of Christianity in Africa began with the arrival of the Portuguese in the 15th century.
+After the end of Reconquista, the Christian Portuguese and Spanish captured many ports in North Africa.